reach-sh/reach-lang/examples/rps+-tut3/serousrps_tutorial3.md

       .timeout(DEADLINE, () => closeTo(B, informTimeout));
     checkCommitment(commitA, saltA, BatchA);

-    [outcome, round] = [batchWinner(AFirstBatch, BFirstBatch), round + 1];
+    [outcome, round] = [batchWinner(BatchA, BatchB), round + 1];
     continue;
   }
  }
 ```
 - Line 1 adds the 'round' loop variable and initializes it at 0
 - Line 4 specifies that the following code block should run if the round is an even number.
-Evenness is determined by calculating the remainder of the rond number when divided by 2, using the modulo % operator.
+Evenness is determined by calculating the remainder of the round number when divided by 2, using the modulo % operator.
-- At the end of each block, we calculate the outcome and increment the round.

 Bob goes first in the loop, because Alice paid an extra transaction already.
 The code is long, because we simply copy and pasted the logic for each round and changed the participant ordering.
-It's more concise to define a function doRound within our while loop, in which we pass each participant as input within the if/else blocks:
+It's more concise to define a function doRound within our while loop, which we pass each participant in within the if/else blocks:

 ```
 var [outcome, round] = [batchWinner(AFirstBatch, BFirstBatch), 0];